Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

   - External validation with other electrolyte datasets

 ## 📜 License
-This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+This project is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0), which allows sharing and adaptation with attribution.